 - Determine the number of customers.
 Let's say you have 25 customers in total.

 - Calculate your MRR.
-Let's assume that you make $6000 a month.
+You make a handsome $6000 a month.

 - The SaaS lifetime value calculator will automatically divide the MRR by the number of customers to get your ARPA - in this case, $250.